ericmjl/thesis/thesis.md

 - TODO: Need to describe statistical test, as this is required for a reader to understand how the statistical inference happened.

+### Methods

+We describe here the methods specifically used for this application.

+**Permutation tests.** Null models were constructed by permuting node labels; equal class size permutation was performed for host species (for Figure 1a) and host group (for Figure 1b).
+For example, if there were 9 ‘human’, 4 ‘swine’ and 2 ‘chicken’ nodes (15 total), labels would be randomly shuffled amongst the nodes such that each label were equally represented (5 each).

+**Host Group Labelling.** Host species were manually classified into the “human”, “domestic animal” and “wild animal” groups, based on the country of isolation.
+For example, “ducks” would be considered a “wild animal” in North America, while it would be considered a “domestic animal” in East Asian countries.
+Ambiguous host species, while remaining in the dataset, were excluded from the analysis.

+**Host Evolutionary Distance.** Host species’ scientific names were sourced from the Tree of Life database (www.tolweb.org).
+Only host species with unambiguous scientific names recorded were considered.
+Cytochrome oxidase I genes were sourced from the Barcode of Life Database (www.boldsystems.org) on 31 October 2015.
+Sequences had to be at least 600 n.t. long to be considered, and only positions with fewer than 3 gap characters were concatenated into the final trimmed alignment.
+Evolutionary distance was computed from the trimmed alignment as the proportion of mismatched nucleotides.
+Further details are available in the Jupyter notebooks.

+**Phylogenetic Reconstruction and Patristic Distance Comparison.** Phylogenetic reconstruction was done for a subset of H3N8 viruses isolated from Minto Flats, AK, between 2009 and 2010 as part of a separate study.
+Briefly, each segment of the viral genomes were individually aligned using Clustal Omega (34), and their genealogies reconstructed using BEAST 1.8.0 (36).
+A minimum of 3 MCMC runs that converged on a single optimal tree were chosen to compute the maximum clade credibility (MCC) tree.
+Burn-in ranged from 10 to 39 million steps out of 40, with median 24 million steps.
+Patristic distances were calculated using the DendroPy package (37).
+In the graph reconstruction on the Minto Flats study, we extracted the edges and nodes involving only the H3N8 isolates, and computed the tree patristic distances between isolate pairs linked by an edge in the graph.

+**Edge Weighting and Proportion Reassortment Calculations.** The proportion of reassortment events was calculated by first weighting each incoming edge to every virus.
+The weighting procedure is described here: If the virus is detected to be plausibly clonally descended from n other viruses, as determined by maximal similarity, it is given a weight of `1/n` .
+If the virus is detected to be a reassortant, then edges are weighted by the the fraction of times that it is involved in a max similarity source pair.
+(Figure S5)(#edit) For example, if a given node A has a plausible source of segments in B, C, D, with (B and C) and (B and D) being plausible sources, then the edge B-A would be given a weight of 0.5, and the edge C-A and D-A would be given a weight of 0.25 each.
+(Figure S5)(#edit) The proportion of reassortment edges was then calculated by taking the sum of weights across all reassortant edges (for a particular transition, e.g. between or within host species), divided by the sum of weights across all reassortant and clonal edges (for the same particular transition).
+With this weighting scheme, multiple plausible sources that lead to the same virus are not double-counted.

 ## Application 2: Viral persistence.

 - Research question: is reassortment a favoured strategy for viral gene persistence across wintering seasons?